 At the very beginning of the route, there’s also a large clearing where you can take up-close photos of the front of the Hollywood Sign.
 This is the absolute closest you can get to the front of the Hollywood Sign without breaking the law.

 For its combination of simplicity, short duration, and straight-on views of the Hollywood Sign in addition to the behind-the-sign perspective atop Mount Lee, this is our top pick for the “best all-around” hike to the Hollywood Sign.

-From Griffith Observatory, the easiest route is starting on Mount Hollywood Drive, and continuing alone until it meets with Mulholland Trail, and then continuing on that.
+From Griffith Observatory (which is still temporarily closed as of March 2021), the easiest route is starting on Mount Hollywood Drive, and continuing alone until it meets with Mulholland Trail, and then continuing on that.
 Alternatively, you can start out at the Charlie Turner Trailhead, taking that trail past Dante’s View before meeting up with 3-Mile Trail, which then meets up with Mount Hollywood Drive, and so on.

 There are a variety of other options from Griffith Park, which you can plot out via this map.
 Some of these trails wind around and offer great views of the Valley.
 We once took the North Trail (on accident) and found the views it offered to be exceptional.
 You’ll also find that Google Maps has these trails on it, but it doesn’t always route via the most direct path–which is how we ended up on the North Trail.